myfinance/mffrontend/README.md

 ### Add Component

-npx nx g @nx/angular:component navigation --project=mffrontend --standalone npx can not detect affected code to speedup code. the complete lib has to be builded-try to create libs instead of components
+npx nx g @nx/angular:component navigation --project=mffrontend --standalone npx can not detect affected code to speedup build or run tests for affected code only and you can not see components in the graph try to create libs instead of components

+### enforce boundaries

+tag each lib in project.json
+add the rules in the global eslintrc.json below tag @nx/enforce-module-boundaries

-### nx reports
+### nx commands
-npx nx graph

 npx nx affected:graph --base=dev
+npx nx affected -t test
+npx nx build mffrontend